ahmadzakiakmal/Internship-Test/README.md

 }
 ```

-I added another room named "Produk B" which contains a message containing an image and a message containing a video (the video is unplayable due to the hosting).
+I added another room named "Produk B" which contains a message containing an image and a message containing a video (the video may or may not be available due to the limited hosting).
 There's currently two rooms where we can navigate through the room navigation as mentioned previously.

 ## **5. Handling Medias**